RQWorldblender/chchar/meta/README.md

 sit       = {x = 81,  y = 160}
 Formatted version would be: stand:0,79;lay:162,166;walk:168,187;mine:189,198;walk_mine:200,219;sit:81,160

+- Visual Size* - A list of 3 points in XYZ order.
+The Z axis is optional.
+It allows scaling of models to different sizes other than their original.
+If this is not specified, models will be displayed at their original size.

 - Collision Box* - A list of 2 XYZ coordinates (6 points) in meters relative from the origin of the model.
 It creates a cube or prism depending on the location of the coordinates.
 Format is {X1,Y1,Z1,X2,Y2,Z2} Default: {-0.3,0.0,-0.3,0.3,1.7,0.3} (without braces)

 - Stepheight* - How fast this model moves on the ground.
 Default: 0.6